 Asbestos has been used in the manufacturing industry as a heat-shielding agent.
 It surrounded machining centers to protect stray workers in the vicinity.
 It was used in the construction of rooms and labs where machinists worked–in ceiling, wall and floor tiles as a heat-dampening and fire-prevention agent.
-And, it was used in protective gear, such as aprons and gloves, worn by machinists to protect them from electrical shocks, cuts and abrasions.
+And, it was used in protective gear, such as aprons and gloves, worn by machinists to protect themselves from electrical shocks, cuts and abrasions.

 When protective gear was damaged in the machining process, or when floor, wall and ceiling tiles were removed or replaced, the asbestos dust hung in the air for all workers in the vicinity to breathe in or to take home on their clothing for other friends or family members to inhale.

-Given the lengthy amount of time it can take for asbestos-related illnesses such as mesothelioma, asbestosis or lung cancer to manifest, it is not surprising that many individuals are being diagnosed with diseases related to asbestos exposure they encountered long ago.
+When manufacturing became the backbone of America during the Industrial Revolution, hundreds of thousands of machinist jobs became available.
+Given the lengthy amount of time it can take for asbestos-related diseases – such as mesothelioma, asbestosis or lung cancer – to manifest, it is not surprising that many individuals are only now being diagnosed.